Dear Jennifer Garner,

 You inspire me, Ms. Garner, and I will remember you in your violet dress, onstage at the Oscars, every time I have an “am I doing the right thing staying here at home more” moment.

-So congratulations on Ben’s big wins this year as well as your growing family… and I hope and pray that if I ever get to interview you again, you won’t run the other way on account of this letter.
+So congratulations on Ben’s big wins this year as well as your growing family… and I hope that if I ever get to interview you again, you won’t run the other way on account of this letter.
 (Although I just might ask you about any hints to adjust my own attitude about potty-training.)

 Jill Simonian (aka: that reporter chick who now has a mom-blog too)